Tangerine-Community/Tangerine/docs/data-collector/deployment.md

 Creating a deployment release is the last step before your app can be used on a tablet.
 Go to your group and click Deploy->Release Offline App and click the Generate Live Release under Browser installation.
 On the next screen you can enter some additional information of your deployment.
 The Version tag is what the tablet user can use to make sure they have updated their tablet (this can be seen under the About page on the tablet)

 Note that you should only install 1 application in 1 browser otherwise unexpected conditions may be created.
 We use the Chrome's Persons option to create a profile for each group that we have in Tangerine.
-Doing this ensures that your group's data stays isolated and your app always works.
+Doing this ensures that your group's data stays isolated, and your app always works.
 [Learn how to create Chrome Persons here](https://support.google.com/a/users/answer/9310144?hl=en)

 You can change the default release tag and add some description to it.
 If your group has the historical APK feature enabled, this information will be visible in the listing of historical releases.
 I will leave the default date and time as my version tag.
 Now click Release PWA

 <img src="../media/image79.png" width="570">

 The process of building the PWA is very quick.
 Once it has completed you will see a screen like the one below presenting a link for you to copy.
 You can use this link and install the Browser Release on a tablet, or inside the Chrome or Edge browsers on any Operating System

 We will discuss how to install the browser release in Browser/PWA Installation topic

 <img src="../media/image81.png" width="570">